susheelsk/image-background-removal/README.md

        -F 'size=auto'                                       \ # oneOf 'preview', 'medium', 'hd', 'auto'
        -f http://localhost:5000/api/removebg -o no-bg.png
 ```
+> Note:  See example scripts in docs/code_examples/python for more information on using the http api.
 ## 📦 Running the HTTP API server via docker:
 Using the API via docker is a **fast** and non-complex way to have a working API.  \
 The docker image uses `u2net` as default and runs without authentication.